Sothebyʼs Sale of Ruskin Manuscripts and Library, 1930

 Books from Ruskinʼs Library

-The first 109 lots of the sale contained items from Ruskinʼs library, of which more than half (lots 24–83) was devoted to the “Kate Greenaway Collection from Brantwood”, while the remainder ranged from illuminated manuscripts and incunabula to modern first editions and presentation copies.
-Sothebyʼs must have anticipated that the Greenaway collection would command interest, having devoted four of the six plates in the illustrated catalogue to drawings from her books, as compared with only two plates showing Ruskin manuscripts.
+The first 109 lots of the sale contained items from Ruskinʼs library.
+More than half the lots (24–83) were devoted to the “Kate Greenaway Collection from Brantwood”, while the remainder ranged from illuminated manuscripts and incunabula to modern first editions and presentation copies.
+Sothebyʼs must have anticipated that the Greenaway collection would command interest, since the firm devoted four of the six plates in the illustrated catalogue to drawings from her books, as compared with only two plates showing Ruskin manuscripts.
 The expectation was justified, as indicated by a copy of the sale catalogue at the Beinecke Library that was annotated by an observer.
-Almost every lot in Greenaway collection found a buyer, with the highest price of £420 paid for a collection of autograph letters from Greenaway to Ruskin.
+Almost every lot in the Greenaway collection found a buyer, with the highest price of £420 paid for a collection of autograph letters from Greenaway to Ruskin.

 Among the books unrelated to Greeanway, a copy of William Blakeʼs illustrated edition of Youngʼs Night Thoughts, its engravings “coloured by the artist himself”, fetched £400 from the Maggs Bros. firm.
 Otherwise, according to the annotator of the Beinecke copy of the sale catalogue, the rare book and manuscript dealers Maggs and Bernard Quaritch acquired a few of the manuscript volumes and modern illustrated volumes, while other lots either were left unsold or their buyers unrecorded by the annotator.
-For example, the Beinecke copy of the catalogue fails to note at least two items of incunabula as well as two lots of Walter Scott novels that, according to James S. Dearden, were purchased by J. H. Whitehouse (Dearden, Ruskin, Bembridge, and Brantwood: The Growth of the Whitehouse Collection, 49; and see Sotheby & Co., Catalogue of the Manuscripts and Remaining Library of John Ruskin, 14, 15–16 [lots 84, 89; and of the five available lots of Scott novels, 96–100, apparently only lots 96 and 100 purchased by Whitehouse, which he singled out perhaps because the catalogue mentions these as containing annotations by Ruskin]).
+The Beinecke copy of the catalogue fails to note the sale, for example, of at least two items of incunabula as well as two lots of Walter Scott novels that, according to James S. Dearden, were purchased by J. H. Whitehouse (Dearden, Ruskin, Bembridge, and Brantwood, 49; and see Sotheby & Co., Catalogue of the Manuscripts and Remaining Library of John Ruskin, 14, 15–16 [lots 84, 89]).
+Of the five available lots of Scott novels, 96–100, apparently only lots 96 and 100 were purchased by Whitehouse, which he singled out perhaps because the catalogue mentions these as containing annotations by Ruskin.

 Manuscripts from Ruskinʼs Library